 - The forcible tearing away of a body part by trauma or surgery.

-- The sudden movement of soil from one property to another as a result of a flood or a shift in the course of a boundary stream.
+- The sudden separation of land from one property, and concomitant connection to another property, as a result of a flood or a shift in the course of a boundary stream.

 - The loss or separation of a body part, either by surgery or due to trauma

 - An abrupt change in the course of a river, typically from one channel to another

 - (hydrology) Movement of soil during a flood, or during a change in the course of a river, especially when a resulting change of land ownership is involved